edom/work/edom.github.io/other.md

     - People approach their strengths and leave their weaknesses.
     - Different people have different goals.
     - Higher intrinsic motivation increases willingness to accept lower pay.

+## Uncertainty in hiring

+In hiring, if a candidate leaves good impressions (not exceptional, but decent nonetheless), but you aren't sure about him, should you just reject him?
+Does "maybe" mean "no"?